Free Consultations 24/7

 How does the NTSB handle investigations that involve criminal activity?

 In cases of suspected criminal activity, other agencies may participate in the investigation.
 The Safety Board does not investigate criminal activity; in the past, once it has been established that a transportation tragedy is, in fact, a criminal act, the FBI becomes the lead federal investigative body, with the NTSB providing any requested support.

-Safety recommendations are the most important part of the Safety Board's mandate.
+What are Safety Recommendations?Safety recommendations are the most important part of the Safety Board's mandate.
 The Board must address safety deficiencies immediately, and therefore often issues recommendations before the completion of investigations.
 Recommendations are based on findings of the investigation, and may address deficiencies that do not pertain directly to what is ultimately determined to be the cause of the accident.

-Months of tests and analysis eventually lead to the preparation of a draft final report by Safety Board staff.
+How does the NTSB issue a Final Report?Months of tests and analysis eventually lead to the preparation of a draft final report by Safety Board staff.
 Parties do not participate in the analysis and report writing phase of NTSB investigations; however, they are invited to submit their proposed findings of cause and proposed safety recommendations, which are made part of the public docket.
 The Board then deliberates over the final report in a public Board meeting in Washington, D.C.
 Non-Safety Board personnel, including parties and family members, cannot interact with the Board during that meeting.

 Once a major report is adopted at a Board Meeting, an abstract of that report—containing the Board's conclusions, probable cause and safety recommendations—is placed on the Board's website under "Publications."
 The full report typically appears on the website several weeks later.